 My Montenegro itinerary started in Podgorica.
 Montenegro’s capital is not at all representative for what the country has to offer.
 It was one of my least favourite cities in the Balkans and I did not find any reason to spend much time among the grim-looking Soviet flats.
-There is actually one reason to include Podgorica in your Montenegro itinerary.

 Day trip to Ostrog monastery

 Even though the view is enough reason to visit, most people come in search for miracles.
 Thousands of pilgrims of different faiths believe in the power of Saint Basil.
 Stories abound of unexplainable cures and spiritual inspirations.

 The relics didn’t do much for me, but nevertheless it was a beautiful serene place.
 I left impressed by the devotion of the visitors and the stunning location.

 Logistics: From Podgorica there are seven daily trains to Niksic that stop in Ostrog.
 The journey takes 45 minutes and costs less than 2 euro.
 From the train station it is a steep hike up the mountain (1 – 2 hours).

 Despite the amount of tourists, Kotor remains one of the best places to visit along Montenegro’s coast for the independent budget traveller.
 Amidst the luxurious boutique hotels are some cheap backpacker hostels like Old town hostel , Pupa hostel & Montenegro hostel.

-Kotor’s old town remains a beauty and there are enough things to do that keeps you busy for a day or two.
-Strolling through the narrow streets with the old stone houses, walking up the fortress to see the view and visiting the cat museum are just some of the things to do in Kotor.
+Kotor’s old town is still a beauty and there are enough things to do that keeps you busy for a day or two.
+Strolling through the narrow streets with the old stone houses, walking up the fortress to see the view and visiting the cat museum are just some of them.